sfroning88/Boom-0019/README.md

 ## Project Overview

-This tool is designed to process multiple payroll files organized by year (2022, 2023, 2024, YTD 2025) for two entities: **BC Stone** and **BC Stone Salem**.
-The application extracts specific payroll data from each file and consolidates it into a single data book Excel file that can be copy-pasted into larger financial models.
+This tool is designed to process multiple payroll files organized by year (2022, 2023, 2024, YTD 2025) for a given entity, and produce a simple excel file that can be copy and pasted into an existing payroll workbook.

 ## Core Functionality